Chess Moves That Win The Game

 How To Set Up a Chess Board

 Another common question that many people ask is “how many pieces in a chess set”?
 The correct number is 32 with 9 on each row.
 Before learning any kind of chess moves, it is important to set up a chess board correctly.
 This is easily to master but still always take time to get right in the case of chess for beginners.
 The two most important chess pieces to put on your board are always the King chess piece and the Queen.
 In fact, everything else is ordered around them.
-The light-colored Queen goes on the light square, while the dark Queen goes on the dark one.
+The light-coloured Queen goes on the light square, while the dark Queen goes on the dark one.
 She has the most power of all chess moves, because she can move in every way possible – left, right, backward, and even diagonally any number of squares.
 However, this can only by in a straight line and she can’t jump over any chess pieces in her way.
 The next most important chessmen are the Bishops, which can only move diagonally either forwards or backwards.
 They're quite unusual in that they can jump other pieces to get to their destination.
 They also work together with the Rooks to do the wide range of chess moves possible with the Queen, since the Rooks can only go sideways, or forwards and backwards.
 Finally, the Knights always follow an “L” shape, while the Pawns have the least power and can only move forward for one square, except during their first move.